tlaurie99/reinforcement_learning/RL technical manual.md

     -   If it is non-increasing it is either decreasing or constant at every point on its domain

+### Alpha-beta minimax search {#alpha-beta-minimax-search .unnumbered}

+-   A search algorithm that seeks to decrease the number of nodes that are evaluated by the minimax algorithm in its search tree

+    -   i.e. the algorithm will eliminate trees that are equivalent to a previous tree or of lesser value than that of previous trees since neither will be able to influence the final result

 ### Neural network {#neural-network .unnumbered}